codingABI/id3esp32obd2/README.md

 ### Android App
-To show the ID3 diagnostics data sent by the id3esp32obd2 an Android phone with the app [id3esp32obd2 app](id3esp32obd2.apk) is needed.
+To show the ID3 diagnostics data sent by the device an Android phone with the app [id3esp32obd2 app](id3esp32obd2.apk) is needed.
 This app is a small app made with https://appinventor.mit.edu/ (Source code  [App source code](id3esp32obd2.aia)) and was tested on a Samsung Galaxy S10 5G with Android 12.